Miss Oceana: Racing career

-Trained by Hall of Fame inductee Woody Stephens, at age two Miss Oceana won the Grades 1 Arlington-Washington Lassie, Frizette, and Selima Stakes and was runnerup to Althea for American Champion Two-Year-Old Filly honors.
+Trained by Hall of Fame inductee Woody Stephens, at age two Miss Oceana won the Grades 1 Arlington-Washington Lassie, Frizette, and Selima Stakes and was runner-up to Althea for American Champion Two-Year-Old Filly honors.

 At age three, Miss Oceana won six important races including the Grades 1 Acorn Stakes, Gazelle Handicap, and Maskette Stakes.
 Once again, she was beaten out for an Eclipse Award, finishing behind Life's Magic in the voting for American Champion Three-Year-Old Filly honors.

 Record selling price

 Retired from racing with earnings in excess of $1 million, Miss Oceana was bred to super-sire Northern Dancer.
 While in foal, she was sold in a November 10, 1985, Fasig-Tipton dispersal of Newstead Farm's breeding stock.
 Financier Carl Icahn paid a then-world-record price for a broodmare of US$7 million.

 Breeding record

 Miss Oceana's foal, named Oceanic Dancer, had no success in racing and was sold to a breeding operation in Venezuela where he sired six Black Type winners.
 Carl Icahn next bred Miss Oceana to 1977 U.S. Triple Crown winner, Seattle Slew.
 Miss Oceana died in 1988 following complications while giving birth to the Seattle Slew colt that was named Cien Fuegos.
 Sold at auction as a yearling for $450,000, Cien Fuegos met with very limited success in racing and modest success at stud.